giesf/firegopher/docs/3-architecture.md

 1. Installing `ca-certificates`, `curl` and `python3`
 2. Clearing out the existing package lists afterwards by deleting all files in `/var/lib/apt/lists/`

-The current base image creation process is heavily based the process [outlined by the Firecracker team here](https://github.com/firecracker-microvm/firecracker/blob/main/docs/rootfs-and-kernel-setup.md#creating-a-rootfs-image).
+The current base image creation process is heavily based on the process [outlined by the Firecracker team here](https://github.com/firecracker-microvm/firecracker/blob/main/docs/rootfs-and-kernel-setup.md#creating-a-rootfs-image).